gabeah/HW10_TSP_GA/README.txt

 //Daniel Kryzhanovsky and Gabe Howland

+TO COMPILE:

+run the make file with command 'make'

+Some errors may appear as unused variables, it depends which generator is active.

+Change algorithms in tsp.cc, comment out one of the lines between lines 132-136.

+Output can also be changed within that file, just below the algorithm choice

+///////////////////////////////////////////////////////////////////////////////

+METHOD:

 ///////////////////////////////////////////////////////////////////////////////
 Chromosome: For chromosome, we started off by making sure the is_valed returns an actual order list so that the chromosme's could be innitialized within the